2020-08-17 22:24:01

 - Right click on the test project and select

-, right click on the Explorer Window and selectOpen PowerShell window here
+SHIFT, right click on the Explorer Window and selectOpen PowerShell window here.

 Understanding NUnit Tests